 Christmas Markets in Italy are popular both with the locals and visitors from Europe and the UK.
 The markets known in Italian as Mercatino di Natale are not as numerous or on the same grand scale as the network of Christmas markets in Germany.
-Nevertheless, a visit to an Italian Christmas Market is one to remember, so we didn’t want to miss it when we were in Italy last winter.
-After some research we found one in Verona, the city of Love – what better place to experience our first European Christmas market than the fairy tale city of Verona!
+Nevertheless, a visit to an Italian Holiday Market is one to remember, so we didn’t want to miss Christmas Market in Verona last winter.
+After some research, we found one in Verona, the city of Romance – what better place to experience our first European Christmas market than the fairy tale city of Verona!

-Well, before we get into the details and pictures, first you need understand the fascination Europe and its visitors have for these exciting Christmas markets.
-A Christmas Market, or Christkindlmarkt is a street market which is spread out throughout the town center, with stalls decorated in the Christmas fashion, selling items perfect for decorations or Christmas gifts lasting the entire four weeks of Advent.
-The very first of these is said to have began in Strasbourg, France in 1570.
+Well, before we get into the details and pictures, first you need to understand the fascination Europe and its visitors have for these exciting Christmas markets.
+A Christmas Market or Christkindlmarkt is a street market that is spread out throughout the town center, with stalls decorated in the Christmas fashion, selling items perfect for decorations or Christmas gifts lasting the entire four weeks of Advent.
+The very first of these is said to have begun in Strasbourg, France in 1570.
 Definitely more charming than picking up the seasons’ decorations at your neighborhood store!

 Piazza dei Signori is easily and often overlooked but was once very important for the governing of the city of Verona, not to mention an intricately structured and beautiful square in its own right.
 The square features a number of high arches and the monument of Dante, as well as all the major buildings of the former city council, such as the courts and the seat of power of the ruling family of the time, the Scaligers.
 It is just a few meters from the Piazza delle Erbe, this Piazza is both a place of history and of beauty.

 When we visited the Christmas markets we saw why visiting these markets was such a popular activity during the holiday season.
 The Italians pride themselves on the elaborate crib displays and nativity scenes on display at many Italian Christmas Markets.
-As with any Christmas Market the Italian stallholders had mouth-watering displays of local food and drink plus of course the usual array of locally manufactured seasonal gift items.
+As with any Christmas Market, the Italian stallholders had mouth-watering displays of local food and drink plus of course the usual array of locally manufactured seasonal gift items.
 We wandered around looking at the wares in the different stores and tasting the food.
-The freshly baked potato pizzas were awesome claimed my kids as the eyed the chocolate dipped strawberries.
-We bought some trinkets and truffle in a bottle to take back home as souvenirs.
+The freshly baked potato pizzas were awesome claimed my kids as the eyed the chocolate-dipped strawberries.
+We bought some trinkets and truffles in a bottle to take back home as souvenirs.

 Visiting the Christmas Market in Verona was magical, it was a Christmas tradition Veronese style!
 It also meant immersing in a fairy-tale atmosphere, where Romeo and Juliet, in this city of Love, can kiss under the mistletoe held with a firm hand by Dante.

-Information for visiting the Christmas Markets in Verona
+Information for visiting the Christmas Market in Verona

 Place: Piazza dei Signori, Cortile Mercato Vecchio, Via della Costa